gui1117/airjump-multi/README.md

 This README will explain some concept about the implementation.
 The most interesting part is integrate nphysics with specs.

-Also this repository contains an appveyor script that uses Visual Studio 2013 which is useful to build for old version of windows.
+Also this repository contains an appveyor script that uses Visual Studio 2013 which is useful to build for old versions of windows.

 ## Entity/Component/System (ECS)

 ECS is a common pattern used in games.
-Entities are sets of components, Components are structure that holds datas and Systems are function that iterate on components to update their data.
+Entities are sets of components, Components are structure that holds data and Systems are function that iterate on components to update their data.

-In this game there is:
+In this game there are:
 * Components:
   * `Airjump(bool)`: whether an airjump is available
   * `AirjumpRestorer`: a flag telling airjump system that a collision with this entity must restore others airjumps